hashimaawan/aws-learning-journey/5_AWS-S3/README.md

 - Data (the file content)
 - Metadata (key-value pairs)
 - A unique identifier (key)
-- AWS gives 99.999..(11 9's) gurantee that object will not be deleted

 ---
+AWS gives 99.999..(11 9's) gurantee that object will not be deleted It is cost effective and also depends on the class of storage.

 ## Use Cases